chetanaya/streamlit-langgraph-agent/README.md

-# 🧰 LangGraph Flask Agent Boilerplate
+# 🧰 LangGraph AI Agent Platform

-A **baseline/boilerplate** for building sophisticated AI agentic workflows using **LangGraph** with a **Flask** chat interface.
-This project provides a complete foundation for creating custom AI agents with streaming responses, tool integration, and persistent conversation history.
+A comprehensive platform for building sophisticated AI agentic workflows using **LangGraph** with both **Flask** and **React** interfaces.
+This project provides a complete foundation for creating custom AI agents with advanced voice interaction, streaming responses, tool integration, and persistent conversation history.

 ## ✨ Features